(meth OKS a len)

 Injection: Store between 15°C and 30°C (59°F to 86°F).

 Agomelatine: CYP1A2 Inhibitors (Moderate) may increase the serum concentration of Agomelatine.
 Monitor therapy

 Artesunate: CYP2A6 Inhibitors may decrease serum concentrations of the active metabolite(s) of Artesunate.
 CYP2A6 Inhibitors may increase the serum concentration of Artesunate.
 Avoid combination

 CloZAPine: CYP1A2 Inhibitors (Moderate) may increase the serum concentration of CloZAPine.
 Monitor therapy

-CYP1A2 Substrates: CYP1A2 Inhibitors (Moderate) may decrease the metabolism of CYP1A2 Substrates.
+CYP1A2 Substrates (High risk with Inhibitors): CYP1A2 Inhibitors (Moderate) may decrease the metabolism of CYP1A2 Substrates (High risk with Inhibitors).
 Monitor therapy

-CYP2A6 Substrates: CYP2A6 Inhibitors (Strong) may decrease the metabolism of CYP2A6 Substrates.
+CYP2A6 Substrates (High risk with Inhibitors): CYP2A6 Inhibitors (Strong) may decrease the metabolism of CYP2A6 Substrates (High risk with Inhibitors).
 Consider therapy modification